FlyJingFish/AndroidAOP/docs/AndroidAopReplaceClass.md

          - The method must have only one parameter, which is the defined class to be replaced (must be equal to the class of @AndroidAopReplaceClass)
          - And the return type cannot be empty (must inherit or be equal to the class of @AndroidAopReplaceClass)
          - The object returned by the method will replace the new object (of course, it is also possible to directly return the callback object)
     - 2、Fill in according to the following requirements.
 The function is completely different from the previous one.
-At this time, the object has not been created (this function is available in versions 2.5.7 and above)
+At this time, the object has not been created (this function is available in versions 2.5.8 and above)
-         - The first parameter of the method definition must be of Class type, and the remaining parameters must be exactly the same as the parameter type and order of the constructor.
+         - The last parameter of the method must be of type Class, and the remaining parameters must be exactly the same as the type and order of the constructor parameters.
          - You need to manually rewrite the code to create the object, because the object has not been created in this case
          - And the return type cannot be empty (must inherit or be equal to the class of @AndroidAopReplaceClass)
          - The object returned by the method will be assigned to the original call